prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_dimensions_min_get(const wchar_t* name, uint* min_width, uint* min_height);
 ```

-This service returns the current minumum dimensions for the named ODE Trigger.
+This service returns the current minimum dimensions for the named ODE Trigger.
 A value of 0 (default) indicates that the Object's rectangle width and/or height will not be used as criteria for ODE occurrence.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to query.
-* `min_width` - [out] current minimum width value for the ODE Trigger to filter on, 0 indicateds disabled.
+* `min_width` - [out] current minimum width value for the ODE Trigger to filter on, 0 indicates disabled.
-* `min_hight` - [out] current minimum height value for the ODE Trigger to filter on, 0 indicateds disabled.
+* `min_hight` - [out] current minimum height value for the ODE Trigger to filter on, 0 indicates disabled.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure